Study: Fake job references and resume lies

 How far are candidates willing to go to get hired?

-Google searches for advice relating to faking resumes and job references are up an average of 48% and 52% respectively in the last 12 months.[1]
-Candidates in today’s market surrounded by the ripples of the pandemic and cost of living crisis are looking for more ways to give them the edge in the job application process.
+Candidates in today’s market are surrounded by the ripples of the pandemic and cost of living crisis and are looking for more ways to give them the edge in the job application process where only 2% of people who apply for a job are ever invited for an interview.

-To help reveal the true extent of this misinformation problem in the hiring process today, we surveyed over 1,700 Americans to ask them about lies they may have told to get a job.
-In addition to this, we also conducted further research into the world of fake job references and fraudulent college degrees and transcripts, and how much it would cost someone looking to lie their way to an interview.
+To help reveal the true extent of this misinformation problem in the hiring process today, we surveyed over 2,100 Americans to ask them about lies they may have told to get a job.

 Key findings:

-• Men are more likely to lie on a resume with 59.9% of men admitting to lying, compared to 50.6% of women.
+• Men are more likely to lie on a resume with 65.6% of men admitting to lying, compared to 63.3% of women.

-• Younger people are more likely to lie on a resume than older people, 66.6% of 18-25-year-olds said they had lied, compared to 26.2% of those aged 65.
+• Younger people are more likely to lie on a resume than older people, 80.4% of 18-25-year-olds said they had lied, compared to 46.9% of those aged 65+.

-How many people have lied on their resume?
+How many people lie on their resume?

 Which industries lie the most?